michaelnisi/swifters/README.md

 #### What this does

 - Clone repositories of framework dependencies into `./deps`
-- Download the GitHub API schema to `./Swifters/schema.json`
+- Generate `./apollo.config.js`
-- Install your token in `./Swifters/config.json` for runtime access
+- Copy `./apollo.config.js` to `./Swifters/github/apollo.config.json`
 - Build the Swifters Xcode scheme (for validation)

 #### Expected output